leaherb/myfitnesspal-diary-parser/README.md

 # MyFitnessPal Diary Parser

-Parse a MyFitnessPal (MFP) diary into CSV file(s).
+Parse a MyFitnessPal diary into CSV file(s).

 ## Purpose

-The inspiration behind this parser is a machine learning model I'm working that will help identify foods that could be contributing to an individual's condition (e.g. allergy, IBS, keto level, etc.)

-In order to analyze food logs, we need to create and access data in a format we can use.

-MyFitnessPal is a popular on-line food & exercise journaling application.
-It has a free-account option and is a great candidate tool for data creation.
+MyFitnessPal (MFP) is a popular on-line food & exercise diary application.
+It is easy to log daily food & exercise, and it generates nutrition statistics automatically.

+People interested in independently analyzing MFP data need to be able to extract diary data in a usable format.

-MyFitnessPal does offer an API for extracting data, and there are a number of github repositories to access that API.
-However, the API is only available to premium paid account holders.
+MyFitnessPal  offers an API for extracting data, and there are a number of github repositories to access that API.
+However, the API is only available to **premium paid account** holders.

-What MFP does provide to free-account holders is a report we can download into an HTML file.
+Fortunately, MFP provides **free-account** holders with an option to download their diary to an HTML file.

-To extract data from the downloaded HTML file into a format you can use, run this `myfitnesspal-diary-parser`.
+`myfitnesspal-diary-parser` is available to extract data from a downloaded HTML file, parsing it into a CSV file, which you can then use in any manner you see fit.

 ## Instructions